AKeys05/ai110-module3show-musicrecommendersimulation-starter/README.md

 - It might over favor one genre or mood

 You will go deeper on this in your model card.

+The most significant limitation or "filter-bubble" within the current scoring logic is that mood and genre are only scored based upon exact equality.
+This means one exact label can dominate the ranking and lock users into a narrow category.
+Also, the top-k ranking structure amplifies repetition and order bias.
+It doesn't take into account diversity, novelty or artist caps so the same profile will likely get the same list of recommendations each time.

 ---